 Next up, the king of consumerism..
 Amazon Basics.
 A year or so ago as of writing this, Amazon decided to get their skin in the sound deadening game.
 Many are weary, as we know it is most likely that they didn’t have a smidge of care and just found the cheapest thing they can put their name on and distribute worldwide, as with all things they put under the Amazon Basics name.
 So let’s see what the data says.

 Turns out, its actually not half bad.
-Resonance reduction comes in at 11.5db, which puts it in the middle of the pack, better than most.
-In relation to ResoNix CLD Squares 17db reduction, ResoNix comes in at 3.75x better than Amazon, and puts Amazon Basics CLD at a price to performance ratio of $9.71 vs ResoNix $8.50.
+There was one note that Chris mentioned in his testing, and it was that the adhesive on the Amazon Basics sound deadener was very easy to remove, which may be a negative thing for longevity, but it’s hard to say.
+So, resonance reduction comes in at 11.5db, which puts it in the middle of the pack, better than most.
+In relation to ResoNix CLD Squares 17db reduction, ResoNix comes in at 3.75x better than Amazon Basics sound deadener, and puts Amazon Basics CLD at a price to performance ratio of $9.71 vs ResoNix $8.50.
 Close, but no cigar.
 I am eager to see how it does in Chris’s heat testing.

 Stinger Roadkill Expert has been a popular option for many car audio shops over the years as well.
 Using it in the past, I expected it would end up a little bit above average.
 Testing shows that to be true, coming in with a resonance reduction of 12.25db vs Resonix 17db reduction, putting ResoNix CLD Squares at 3x better than Stinger Roadkill Expert.
 Pricing comes in at $6.08 per square foot, and gives it a price to performance ratio of $18.24.
 Being another overseas made product, I am curious to see its heat resistance testing results.